chinchirrin/jukebox/README.md

 you “play” your first track, that will always be the one playing, and any subsequent “plays” should simply add the track to the queue.

+*Note: SQLite has been chosen as storage for this solution*

 ## Setup

 ### Install dependencies